 ECHO Community Summerschool edition

-Because this program is part of an European project, all costs are funded by the project (travel costs, accommodation, food, drinks and your participation in the program.
-In February and march a total of 40 young professionals and students participated in this program.
+Because this program is part of a European project, all costs are funded by the project (travel costs, accommodation, food, drinks and your participation in the program.
+In February and March a total of 40 young professionals and students participated in this program.
 Here is a short impression of the February and March edition.